hellpig/placing-consecutive-numbers-in-boxes-puzzle/README.md

 ```
 If *boxNum* is less than 4, the result is perfectly symmetric.
 If *boxNum* equals 4, it is *almost* symmetric.
 Is this anything useful?

-What other interesting patterns can you find?
+Are there more interesting patterns?
 What if you changed Rule \#1 or Rule \#2?
 Maybe some patterns will be useful for solving this placing-consecutive-numbers-in-boxes puzzle?